Bachelor of Business Administration in Marketing

 (1) A candidate must pass SSC/equivalent and HSC/equivalent examination from any discipline/group.

-(2) Candidates from Science Group must obtain a total GPA of 9.00 in SSC/equivalent and HSC/equivalent examination with minimum GPA 4.25 in each of the examinations.
+(2) Candidates from the Science Group must obtain a total GPA of 8.50 in SSC/equivalent and HSC/equivalent examinations.

-(3) Candidates from Business Studies Group must obtain a total GPA of 8.50 in SSC/equivalent and HSC/equivalent examination with minimum GPA 4.00 in each of the examinations.
+(3) Candidates from the Business Studies Group must obtain a total GPA of 8.00 in SSC/equivalent and HSC/equivalent examinations.

-(4) Candidates from Humanities Group must obtain a total GPA of 8.50 in SSC/equivalent and HSC/equivalent examination with minimum GPA 4.00 in each of the examinations.
+(4) Candidates from the Humanities Group must obtain a total GPA of 7.50 in SSC/equivalent and HSC/equivalent examinations.

 (5) Candidates from General Certificate of Education (GCE) O and A level background must pass in minimum 05 (five) and 02 (two) subjects respectively having minimum 26.5 points in total based on the following scale: